ifandelse/machina.js/README.md

 	* `makeFsmNamespace` - function that provides a default topic prefix for an FSM instance.  (e.g. - fsm.0, fsm.1, etc.)
 	* `getHandlerNames` - function that provides a flattened/distinct list of every handler name, under any state, an an FSM instance.
 	* `standardEventTransforms` - an object that provides default implementations for transforming event arguments into a meaningful message payload when an FSM instance has been tied into a message bus.
 Effectively, they provide the difference between a payload that looks like this: `"data":{"0":{"_currentAction":"","_priorAction":"unauthorized.*"},"1":"unauthorized","2":"unauthorized"}` vs this: `"data":{"stateBag":{"_currentAction":"","_priorAction":"unauthorized.*"},"oldState":"unauthorized","newState":"unauthorized"}`
+* `on` - function used to subscribe a callback to top-level machina events (currently the only event published at this level is "newFsm")
+* `off` - function used to unsubscribe a callback to top-level machina events.
+* `eventListeners` - an object literal containing the top-level `fireEvent` call as well as susbcribers to any top-level events.